Notification Rules

 ↓ → render the invoice PDF once if attachPdf = Y

-↓ • email → SMTP one message with everyone on To:
+↓ → email → SMTP one message per recipient (transport.close bounded 5s)

 ↓ all exceptions caught — failures never abort the status update